Indoor house plants are a fantastic way to brighten up your home, room or small space.

 Once the light conditions are sorted it’s then a matter of giving the plant adequate levels of water.
 This is where most people come unstuck.
 A fair amount of problems come by overwatering plants, so I always think it’s better to slightly underwater than give too much.
 You can always add more water but you can’t take it away from the soil!

 Before we head into the types of easy house plants to grow indoors, let’s take a look at the benefits that house plants can bring to an indoor space backed up by research and science.

 Get your easy to grow indoor house plants

 There you have it, hopefully some good ideas for you to easily grow some indoor house plants.

 If you haven’t got any already, indoor house plants are a must in your life!
-Have a look around Lazy Flora* for ideas and even get a subscription service to your door.
+If you’re a bit on the lacking motivation, have a look around my Lazy Flora review* for ideas and even get a subscription service to your door.

 Having indoor plants in and around your home bring multiple benefits.
 These range from reducing anxiety and mood boosting benefits, to helping you to sleep better and improving concentration.

 I’m not plant expert but I’d recommend starting off with one or just a couple of these easy to grow plants that will thrive indoors, even in our rather dreary UK climate.